We found 5 otologists and neurotologists who accept MO HealthNet near Saint Louis, MO.

-Dr. Andrew Drescher is a pediatric otolaryngology (ear, nose & throat) and otology and neurotology specialist in Saint Louis, MO, Creve Coeur, MO, and Town and Country, MO.
-Dr. Drescher's areas of expertise include hearing loss, thyroid problems, and sleep apnea.
-He is professionally affiliated with Barnes-Jewish West County Hospital, Washington University Physicians, and St. Louis Children's Hospital.
-After completing medical school at the University of Michigan Medical School.
-Dr. Drescher's residency was performed at Washington University Medical Center in St. Louis.
+Dr. Andrew Drescher is a medical specialist in pediatric otolaryngology (ear, nose & throat) and otology and neurotology.
+His clinical interests include hearing loss, thyroid problems, and sleep apnea.
+He is affiliated with Barnes-Jewish West County Hospital, Washington University Physicians, and St. Louis Children's Hospital.
+After completing medical school at the University of Michigan Medical School, Dr. Drescher performed his residency at Washington University Medical Center in St. Louis.
 He honors several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Coventry.

 Clinical interests: Nosebleeds, Facial Paralysis, Sinus Problems, Sinus Surgery, Bone Problems, Endoscopic Sinus ...
 (Read more)

 Conditions / Treatments

 Medicare Patient Conditions